IN THE COURT OF APPEAL OF MALAYSIA (APPELLATE JURISDICTION) SITTING AT KUCHING, SARAWAK

 Palace of Justice

-Simon Siah Sy Jen and Chua Kuan Ching (Messrs.
-Baru Bian & Co.
-Advocates) for the appellant
+Baru Bian, Simon Siah Sy Jen and Chua Kuan Ching (Messrs.
+Baru Bian) for the appellants.